Investigation Transcription Services: Why Do You Need Them? - Ditto

 Law Enforcement AgenciesPolice, FBI, federal agencies

-Private InvestigatorsPrivate individuals, investigative firms, detectives
+Private InvestigatorsPrivate individuals, investigative firms, and detectives

 Government AgenciesRegulatory bodies, government agencies